howdoicomputer/revontulet/docs/loft_introduction.md

 * Add an ETA for the /satellite endpoint (so a client gets a countdown for when a specific satellite passes over an area)
 * Write a React frontend to visualize the data
 * Get a physical device working
-* [ ] Multimodal state representation for lights I.E, a satellite can be approaching, directly overhead, passing, or just not there.
+* Multimodal state representation for lights I.E, a satellite can be approaching, directly overhead, passing, or just not there.
 What if we had a light for each state?
 * Use the aforementioned instrumentation to build Grafana dashboards
+* Rewrite this in Elixir, Go, Rust, or TypeScript (I'm not the biggest fan of Python for larger projects)

 ### Most important and immediate improvements